-Most four-year business degree programs require Business Calculus or Calculus as the entry-level math course.
+- 1 Most four-year business degree programs require Business Calculus or Calculus as the entry-level math course.
 Please discuss your course choices with your assigned advisor.
-Two math courses are required in order to complete this program.
+Two math courses are required in order to complete this program. - BUSN 131 is a recommended elective.